Meltsun/obsidian-hierarchify/README.md

     -   Recommended for use in conjunction with the Folder Note plugin.
 5. Numbered Headings:
     -   Add sequential numbers to your headings, facilitating the conversion between ordered lists and titles.
-6. TODO: Merge all notes linked to a specific note (or folder) into that note.
+6. TODO: Merge all notes linked to a specific note (or folder) into that note.(seems not feasible)

 All of the above features are implemented based on mdast, converting Markdown to an Abstract Syntax Tree (AST), making necessary modifications, and converting it back to Markdown.
 This process essentially performs formatting operations.